-1. Secured

-2. Illuminated at the perimeter with handheld floodlights, emergency vehicles or other lighting source that do not constitute a hazard to define the designated landing area at night

-3. Free of overhead and/or ground obstructions

-- 4. Free of debris

-- 5. Appropriate to the size of the helicopter
+- 1. Secured - 2.
+Illuminated at the perimeter with handheld floodlights, emergency vehicles or other lighting source that does not constitute a hazard to define the designated landing area at night - 3.
+Free of overhead and/or ground obstructions - 4.
+Free of debris - 5.
+Appropriate to the size of the helicopter

-- 6. As level as possible

-7. Landing zone education for the community reflects the above standards for temporary scene landing sites.
+- 6. As level as possible - 7.
+Landing zone education for the community reflects above standards for temporary scene landing sites.